 How much does an EHR Certified Application Analyst I make in the United States?
 The average EHR Certified Application Analyst I salary in the United States is $72,760 as of August 29, 2022, but the range typically falls between $64,811 and $84,667.
 Salary ranges can vary widely depending on many important factors, including education, certifications, additional skills, the number of years you have spent in your profession.
 With more online, real-time compensation data than any other website, Salary.com helps you determine your exact pay target.
 View the Cost of Living in Major Cities

 Plans, analyzes, designs and modifies EHR (electronic health record) software applications, including encoding, testing, debugging and installing to support the implementation of one or more software modules.
 Consults with users to identify current operating procedures and to clarify program objectives.
 May be expected to write documentation describing program development, logic, coding, and corrections.
-Requires a bachelor's degree in a related area.
-Requires certification in one or more dedicated modules, such as Scheduling, Emergency Room, Patient Registration, or other medical specialty.
+Requires a bachelor's degree.
+Requires EPIC Certification in one or more dedicated modules, such as Scheduling, Emergency Room, Patient Registration, or other medical specialty.
 Typically reports to a supervisor or manager.
 Occasionally directed in several aspects of the work.
 Gaining exposure to some of the complex tasks within the job function.
 Typically requires 2 -4 years of related experience.
-(Copyright 2021 Salary.com)
+(Copyright 2022 Salary.com)

 Take just three simple steps below to generate your own personalized salary report.